Grader-ISAGe/ISAGEearabic/ISAGe-Arabic/README.md

 - The grader function is deployed on a distant server (Pythonanywhere) to release the platform from the assessment task for this question type, particularly when scoring a large number of online students at the same time.

-- The code in this folder + the semantic space are deployed via a web application on Pythonanywhere using the framework Flask.
+- The code in this folder  is deployed via a web application on Pythonanywhere using the framework Flask.
 A PHP cURL script is used to connect the plugin to the Flask API which deploys the grader on PythonanyWhere.

 - Python version : Python 3.7

 - The grader can be used and tested in a desktop version :
-Introduce (question, student answer, reference answer and difficulty) to the getScore function as in the example in the main function.

 #############" Instructions to run the code  #################